-Let's look at five common essential micronutrients—vitamins D and E, omega-3 fatty acids, magnesium, and zinc—and discuss why they're essential, how to recognize a deficiency, and the best food sources to lean on to make sure you're getting a full dose.
+Let's look at five common essential micronutrients—vitamins D and E, omega-3 fatty acids, magnesium, and zinc—and discuss why they're essential, how to recognize a deficiency, and the best recommendations to make sure you're getting a full dose.

 1. Vitamin D

-Vitamin D is the biggest problem, with 93 percent of U.S. adults 19 years or older getting less than the estimated average requirement (EAR) set by the Institute of Medicine.
+Vitamin D deficiency is a big problem, with 93 percent of U.S. adults 19 years or older getting less than the estimated average requirement (EAR) set by the Institute of Medicine.
 Blame all that time you spend inside on the treadmill instead of getting your cardio outside!

 2. Vitamin E